Primary Neurons RNA Silencing Guide

 Purpose: Confirm concentration-dependent knockdown and identify optimal dose

 Test at minimum 3 concentrations (e.g., 5 μM, 10 μM, 20 μM AUMsilence).
 Knockdown should correlate with concentration.
-Optimal concentration typically ranges from 1-20 μM depending on target gene stability and neuronal maturation stage.
+Typical effective range: 5-20 μM depending on target and cell type.
 Plot dose-response curve to identify EC50.

 Independent ASO Sequence Verification